bigred76002/destiny-notes/kings-fall-reprise/Kings-Fall-Reprise-Pre-Day1-Research.md

 * Once you reach another platform, there will be adds.
 * Then a last ship will be waiting for the team.
 Someone needs to ride it across a portal, while others stand on a plate so a barrier de-activates.
 Once across the map, the guardian(s) who were riding the ship now stand on plates so the remaining team mates can go through.

+To facilitate, here's a video demonstrating it by Eso: https://www.youtube.com/watch?v=xN34G8JauMo

 **Final callouts:**
 * This area has the first secret chest of the D1 raid.
 Before making across the portal, jumpon the left wall and walk it upwards for a small entrance.